Brprb08/orbital-control-simulator/README.md

 A real-time orbital mechanics sim built in Unity with a custom C++ physics backend.
 It models Newtonian orbital motion using a Dormand–Prince 5(4) integrator, supports live thrust, atmospheric drag, and visualizes full orbital paths with GPU-drawn trajectories.

-**All orbital motion is calculated externally in double-precision native code, no Unity physics involved.**
+**All orbital motion is handled externally using double-precision native code.
+Unity’s built-in physics system is not used.**

 [🎥 Watch the Demo Video on Youtube](https://www.youtube.com/watch?v=aisBrqQ_A4o&feature=youtu.be)
 ![Orbit Mechanics Simulator in Track Cam](./Assets/Images/05-26Track.png)